bbudhiana/otentikasiLaravel5/readme-otentikasiLaravel5.md

 Okey then... live must go on, i must switch fast to learn other framework, and continue to observation :

-- Zend : to complex to me, i really confuse about their explanation, i am to stupid to learn this framework
+- Zend : to complex to me, i really confuse about their explanation, i am too stupid to learn this framework
 - Symfony : good framework, but i feel 'rigid', i lost flexibility to explore my idea to the code.
 - Laravel 4 : good framework, but i feel not right when you 'bind' everything in one time
 - Laravel 5 : my choice that fit everything aspect i need.